art-test-stack/vessel_position_forecast/README.md

 The AIS Vessel Trajectory Prediction project leverages Automatic Identification System (AIS) data to forecast future vessel positions, aiming to support maritime navigation, improve traffic management, and enhance safety.
 AIS data, which records continuous real-time updates on vessel attributes like position, speed, and heading, offers rich insights essential for predicting vessel movement patterns.
 Using data from January 1 to May 7, 2024, our goal is to accurately forecast vessel locations for up to five days in the future, with the aim of outperforming at least five competing teams on the project leaderboard.

 ### Model Selection
-Our approach incorporates two machine learning models: \textbf{XGBoost} and \textbf{Random Forest Regressor}, both of which are well-suited to handling the structured, temporal, and non-linear nature of AIS data.
+Our approach incorporates two machine learning models: **XGBoost** and **Random Forest Regressor**, both of which are well-suited to handling the structured, temporal, and non-linear nature of AIS data.

 **XGBoost Model**: XGBoost is a gradient boosting algorithm that iteratively builds decision trees to minimize errors and capture intricate relationships in data.
 For AIS data, XGBoost’s stepwise learning approach helps identify subtle changes in vessel movement, such as speed fluctuations or course adjustments, which are crucial for short- and mid-term predictions.
 We fine-tuned its hyperparameters to prioritize features with high predictive value—such as recent speed, heading, and position—while minimizing noise.